cyrilf/hidden-code/README.md

 ##Examples

-You can see some examples on the [examples](hidden-code/tree/master/examples) folder.
+You can see some examples [here](http://cyrilf7.github.com/hidden-code/examples/index.html).

 ##Basic use